OEM products: What is it? Is it worth buying?

 Differences

-OEM hardware is exactly the same in features and performance as the products you find at retail.
-Hard drives, optical drives and some cards PCI slots are among the most common types of components offered as OEM.
-There are of course many other products that are offered in this way but in limited numbers.
+OEM hardware is exactly the same in features and performance as the products you find in retail.
+Hard disks, optical drives and some PCI expansion cards are some of the most common types of components offered as OEMs.
+There are of course many other products offered in this way but in limited numbers.

-However, with hardware it usually doesn't come with some extras, even if they are critical to the proper functioning of the component.
-OEM processors for example may not have fans.
-An OEM graphics card or hard drive may not have the cables or adapters needed to connect to the motherboard .
+However, hardware does not usually come with a few extra components, even if they are critical to the proper operation of the component.
+OEM processors, for example, may not have fans.
+An OEM graphics card or hard drive may not have the cables or adapters required to connect to the main system.

 There may also be warranty restrictions.
 Compared to the guarantee offered by the retail, OEMs products may have a shorter warranty or not at all.
 This is because the warranty is usually provided by the manufacturer throughout the system and not just on one hard drive (for example).

-We should mention that buying an OEM product makes you one with the manufacturer, and so you won't have it s.
+It should be noted that buying an OEM product makes you one with the manufacturer, so you will not be entitled to support.

 OEM software

-You know that buying a Windows 10 license increases your staff building costs .
+You know that buying a Windows 10 license increases the cost of building your personal computer.

 Windows is the most common example of an OEM that is often avoided by those who build their own systems, but there are also OEM versions for security applications, their system utilities, and productivity software such as Office.